JhonRobert20/drink-dispenser/README.md

 - Repositories
 - Models for the persistence
 - Logic for the dispenser

-## Next steps

-- Add logic to send async events to an LCD screen
-- Implement the connection between the application and infrastructure
-- Handle all the events that the application can receive
+- Can consult the stock of a product by an employee
-- Add logs to the application
+- Can add more products to the dispenser

 ## How to run the tests
 ### First up the infrastructure